spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-users.md

 Users can get permissions from three sources:

-- **Direct Role Assignment**: Assign roles directly to individual users
+- **Direct Role Assignment**: Assign roles directly to individual users.
-- **IdP Group Assignment**: Assign roles based on group memberships defined in your identity provider
+- **IdP Group Assignment**: Assign roles based on group memberships defined in your identity provider.
-- **Login Policy**: Use Open Policy Agent (OPA) policies to dynamically assign roles (this can include assignment based on IdP group membership)
+- **Login Policy**: Use Open Policy Agent (OPA) policies to dynamically assign roles (this can include assignment based on IdP group membership).

 !!! note "Immediate Role Changes"
-    Except for Login Policies, role assignments and changes to roles take effect immediately (they force re-authentication if needed).
+    Except for login policies, role assignments and changes to roles take effect immediately (they force re-authentication if needed).

-## Assigning roles
+## Assign roles

-### Assigning roles to users directly using the web UI
+### Assign roles to users directly using the web UI

-1. Prerequisites
+1. Verify you meet the prerequisites:
-    1. The selected management strategy for your organization must be User Management
+      - User must be invited to the Spacelift organization.
-    2. User must be invited to the Spacelift organization
+      - You must have appropriate permissions to manage user roles.
-    3. You must have appropriate permissions to manage user roles
+      - Target spaces must exist where you want to assign roles.
-    4. Target spaces must exist where you want to assign roles
+      - The selected management strategy for your organization must be User Management.
-2. Navigate to User Management:
+2. Navigate to _User Management_:
-    1. Click your name in the bottom left corner of the Spacelift interface
+    1. Click your name in the bottom left corner of the Spacelift interface.
-    2. Select **Organization Settings**
+    2. Select **Organization Settings**.
-    3. Navigate to **Users** in the **Identity Management** section
+    3. Navigate to **Users** in the **Identity Management** section.
-    4. Find the user you want to modify
+    4. Find the user you want to modify.
-3. Access Role Management
+3. Access role management:
-    1. Click on the user's row in the user list
+    1. Click on the user's row in the user list.
-    2. Click the **Manage Roles** button
+    2. Click the **Manage Roles** button.
-    3. This opens the role assignment interface
+    3. This opens the role assignment interface.
-4. Assign Roles
+4. Assign roles:
-    1. **Select Role**: Choose from predefined roles or custom roles
+    1. **Select Role**: Choose from predefined roles or custom roles.
-    2. **Select Space**: Choose the space where the role applies
+    2. **Select Space**: Choose the space where the role applies.
-    3. **Save Assignment**: Click **Add** to confirm the assignment
+    3. **Save Assignment**: Click **Add** to confirm the assignment.

-### Assigning roles to users directly using the terraform provider
+### Assign roles to users directly using the Terraform provider

-Refer to [Spacelift Terraform provider documentation](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) for more details).
+Refer to [Spacelift Terraform provider documentation](https://registry.terraform.io/providers/spacelift-io/spacelift/latest/docs) for more details.

-### Assigning roles to users directly using the login policies
+### Assign roles to users directly using the login policies

-1. Prerequisites
+1. Verify you meet the prerequisites:
-    1. The selected management strategy for your organization must be Login Policies
+      - The selected management strategy for your organization must be Login Policies.
-    2. You must have appropriate permissions to create or modify login policies
+      - You have the appropriate permissions to create or modify login policies.
-    3. Understanding of OPA/Rego policy language
+      - You understand the OPA/Rego policy language.
 2. Use the `roles` rule to assign roles to users:

 ```opa